wellbrained/Chatbot-Scripts-Collab-/README.md

 # Streamlabs Chatbot Scripts (Formerly AnkhBot)

 Scripts for the Streamlabs Chatbot to interact with your community on streaming platforms.

 You can find more infos and download it here: https://streamlabs.com/chatbot

 ## General scripts
+More experimental and newer versions can be found here https://github.com/BurnySc2/Ankhbot-Scripts-DevBranch

 - StreamTimers
 > Adds a custom Uptime and Countdown which is customizable per UI within Ankhbot or setup commands which can also be changed.